-But while it does have its flaws, authentication is still significantly more secure with two-factor authentication enabled than when it isn't.
+But authentication is still significantly more secure with two-factor authentication enabled.

 Even the most novice of hackers can compromise a password-protected account with relative ease.
-With two-factor authentication, you are not impervious to the most determined of professional hackers but most will be deterred.
+With two-factor authentication, most hackers will be deterred.

 The future of authentication

-It is generally accepted that passwords no longer offer a sufficient level of security or an adequate user-friendly experience for the modern online world.
+It is generally accepted that passwords no longer offer a sufficient level of security or an adequate user experience for the modern online world.

 The standard advice to keep your passwords as secure as possible is to use a password manager but even these tools are based on the concept of a password database for each user which is, by its nature, insecure and outdated too.

-This means that it will not be long before tech companies are looking beyond passwords for the next generation of secure authentication.
-Indeed, this process has already begun.
+This means that it will not be long before a reputable tech business are looking beyond passwords for the next generation of secure authentication.

 Passwordless authentication will become more and more common in the years ahead.
 This approach still gives users control over access.
-In a corporate setting, it also allows the IT management teams to control and monitor who is and isn't accessing different accounts.
+In a corporate setting, it also allows the IT management teams to control and monitor who is and isn't accessing them.

 Biometric authentication is the most recognisable form of biometric identification we have right now.
 This technology brings with it its own privacy dilemmas but does overcome many of the problems of passwords.

 Another example is secure protocols.
-Protocols are a set of standards that make communication between an identity provider and a service provider more straightforward.
+Protocols are a set of standards that make communication between an ID provider and service providers more straightforward.

-When an employee is authenticated to the identity provider, they can also be authenticated to access agreed accounts, services, and devices.
+When an employee is authenticated to the identity provider, they can also be authenticated to access agreed services and devices.

 Other ways to stay secure online

-Enabling 2FA is a significant first step to increasing your data security, but there are other measures you can take including:
+Enabling 2FA is a significant first step to increasing your user authentication data security, but there are other measures you can take including:

 - Use a VPN